hawkinsw/quic-wg-wiki/ECN-in-QUIC.md

 ECN capability should be verified at connection migration, this to verify that both endpoints support ECN and that the path is free from ECN bleaching.
 An additonal section is suggested in the transport draft.

 7.7.3.
-ECN capability exchange for Migrated Connection
+ECN capability exchange for Migrated Connection Connection migration requires that ECN capability is verified again.
 The ECN capability as indicated in section 7.X should be repeated when a connection is migrated.
 This verifies that the endpoints are ECN capable and that the ECN bits are not bleached along the new path.
+There are two unique cases:
+1. ECN capability exchange successful at initial connection setup
+2. ECN capability exchange failed at initial connection setup Case 1 means that ECN capability can be enabled after a connection even though it was disabled at the initial connection setup.
+Case 2 can have different outcomes, either that ECN capability will continue, or that ECN capability is turned off.